nicohlr/ipychart/docs/docs/user_guide/scales.md

 ```

 ::: tip
 `'xAxes'` and `'yAxes'` are lists, each element of the list corresponds to the scale of a dataset.
-Therefore, the lenght of the `'xAxes'` and `'yAxes'` lists must be equal to the number of dataset passed to the chart.
+Therefore, the length of the `'xAxes'` and `'yAxes'` lists must be equal to the number of datasets inputted to the chart.
 :::

 ### GridLines argument

-As this nested options are common to both cartesian and radial scales, this argument is detailed [at the end of this section](/user_guide/scales#gridlines-argument-3).
+As these nested options are common to both cartesian and radial scales, this argument is detailed [at the end of this section](/user_guide/scales#gridlines-argument-3).

 ### ScaleLabel argument

-This argument allows to configure the scale title of the Axis.
+This argument allows us to configure the scale title of the Axis.
 Available options are:

 ```py
 options = {